-The origins of Cuban dance was brought about by the arrival of African slaves who introduced new rhythms and ritual dances.
-These were incorporated into Cuban culture by blending them with tradition Spanish melodies and guitars.
-As this fusion developed, it became increasing popular and soon rumba rhythm, jazz and Conga were spreading!
+Cuban dance was greatly influenced by the arrival of African slaves, who introduced new rhythms and ritual dances.
+These were incorporated into Cuban culture and blended with traditional Spanish melodies and guitars.
+As this fusion developed, it became increasingly popular and soon rumba rhythms, jazz, and Conga were spreading!

-Whilst much of popular Cuban music today is linked to the Afro-Cuban Santería religion, the most popular type of music is son.
-The son is a basis on which music such as the mambo, bolera and salsa also evlolved from.
-The creolized musical styles born in Cuba are still to this day incredibly popular and influential across the world.
+While much of today's popular Cuban music is linked to the Afro-Cuban Santería religion, the most popular type of music is son.
+Many different styles of music, including mambo, bolera, and salsa, evolved from son.
+The creolized musical styles born in Cuba continue to be incredibly popular and influential across the world.

-Two of the most famous and widely celebrated Cuban artists are Benny Moré, considered the master of the son, mambo and bolero, and leading figure in Cuba´s big band of the 1950s; and Dámaso Pérez Prado who was referred to as the 'King of the Mambo'.
-Cuban musiccontinues to evolve and grow, with many great Cuban artists still making music.
+Two of the most famous and widely celebrated Cuban artists are Benny Moré, considered the master of the son, mambo, and bolero, who led one of Cuba's most popular big bands in the 1950s; and Dámaso Pérez Prado, known as the "King of the Mambo."
+Cuban music continues to evolve and grow, with many great Cuban artists still making music.